LAKERS TOGETHER: Find out how we're moving forward.

 While many definitions of the HyFlex Course Model exist, the general view is that students can choose how they will participate, either synchronously (in person or online via web conferencing), or asynchronously through a learning management system.

-In one example of a HyFlex course, the faculty member conducts class on campus (on a specific day and time) whereby some students attend class in person, and another group of students attend by connecting to a live synchronous stream of the classroom via Blackboard Collaborate or Zoom.
+In one example of a HyFlex course, the faculty member conducts a class on campus (on a specific day and time) whereby some students attend class in person, and another group of students attends class by connecting to a live synchronous stream of the classroom via Blackboard Collaborate or Zoom.

 Asynchronous course materials, assignments, assessments, discussion boards, learning activities, and grades are made available in Blackboard.